-The Ministry of Health’s Statement of Intent 2014 to 2018 identifies outcomes for the health system and the Ministry:
+The Ministry of Health’s Statement of Intent 2015–2019 identifies outcomes for the health system and the Ministry.

-The Ministry itself has three high-level outcomes that support the achievement of the above health system outcomes:
+The Ministry has three high-level outcomes that support the achievement of the above health system outcomes.

 1. contribute to the Government’s strategic priorities by:

-- delivering Better Public Services within tight financial constraints
+- delivering Better Public Services in a challenging fiscal environment

 - responsibly managing the Government’s finances